Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Model and numerical PDE simulations

 \section{Model and numerical PDE simulations}

-We start by describing the method and results of numerical simulations of the system \eqref{eqs:PDEs}. \citet{el2021travelling} report on a large number of numerical simulations of this system; our aim here is to reproduce their main observations in order to confirm the validity of the travelling wave solutions in the next section.
-The system \eqref{eqs:PDEs} comprises a population density of invading cells $u(x,t)$ invading a stationary population of resident cells $v(x,t)$, where both the diffusion and carrying capacity of the invading cells is negatively affected by the resident population.
-The nondimensional parameter $\gamma$ in \eqref{eqs:PDEs} represents the rate of destruction of resident cells, compared to the proliferation time scale; \citet{browning2019bayesian} and \citet{el2021travelling} contain further details of this model, including the nondimensionalisation.
+We start by describing the method and results of numerical simulations of the system \eqref{eqs:PDEs}. \citet{el2021travelling} report on a large number of numerical simulations of this system; our aim in this section is to reproduce their main observations in order to confirm the validity of the travelling wave solutions in the next section.
+The system \eqref{eqs:PDEs} comprises a population density of invading cells $u(x,t)$ invading a stationary population of resident cells $v(x,t)$, where both the diffusive flux and carrying capacity of the invading cells is negatively affected by the resident population.
+The nondimensional parameter $\gamma$ in \eqref{eqs:PDEs} represents the rate of destruction of resident cells, compared to the time scale of invading cell proliferation. \citet{browning2019bayesian} and \citet{el2021travelling} contain further details of this model, including the nondimensionalisation.

 Initially, the domain consists of a spatially localised invading cell population $u_0(x)$ in a uniform resident cell population $v_0$:

 Note that if $v_0 = 0$ identically, the system \eqref{eqs:PDEs} reduces to the Fisher--KPP problem for $u$.
 In addition, the diffusivity vanishes when $v=1$; in this paper, we will consider only $0 < v_0 < 1$, as our main focus is on the effects of $v$ on the proliferation, rather than the effect of degenerate diffusion (see the discussion in Sect.~\ref{sec:discussion}).